nmoncho / sbt-dependency-check 1.8.5

 dependencyCheckListSettings List the settings used during the analysis.

-dependencyCheckListUnusedSuppressions List unused suppressions, only considering suppression files, not hosted suppressions nor packed suppressions.
+dependencyCheckListUnusedSuppressions List unused suppressions, only considering suppression files or rules defined in the project definition (ie. build.sbt), not hosted suppressions nor packed suppressions.

 The reports will be written to crossTarget.value by default.
 This can be overwritten by setting dependencyCheckOutputDirectory.
 See Configuration for details.